sachinym/dp-203-azure-data-engineer/Instructions/Labs/1-Explore-Azure-Databricks.md

    ![](./images/ad-task-1-2.png)

-1. In the PowerShell pane, enter the following commands to clone this repo:
+1. In the PowerShell pane, paste the following commands and Click enter to clone this repo:

     ```
     rm -r dp-203 -f